Contact us: 01935 850555

-The school day for Years 3 - 6 is 8.50 - 4.55 with wrap around care available from 8.00am - 6.00pm.
+The school day for Years 3 - 6 is 8.30 am to - 4.45 pm with wraparound care available from 8.00am - 5.30 pm.

 The daily sessions for Years 3 - 6 are:

-- Mornings: 8.50 - 12.25
+- Mornings: 8.30 - 12.40

-- Break is from 10.35 - 10.55 (Children are encouraged to bring a healthy snack).
+- There is a 15 minute morning break (Pupils are encouraged to bring a healthy snack).

-- Lunch: 12.25 in the dining room, there is a wide choice available for all pupils in our canteen style servery.
+- Lunch: 12.40 in the dining room, there is a wide choice available for all pupils in our canteen style servery.
 Family meals are eaten together and teachers eat their meals with the children.

-Keeping in Touch
+Keeping in touch

-There is a weekly class newsletter for Junior Parents and a School Newsletter which are both emailed to parents every Friday during term time.
+There is a weekly class newsletter for Parents and a School Newsletter which are both emailed to parents every Friday during term time.